 Homesteaders from all over the world feel the high cost of housing digging into their pockets.
 And their piggy banks!
+So, at a time like this, you might need to do some deep digging for some cheap housing ideas and some options for alternatives to the traditional rental property.

 Whether your cash flow is feeling the pinch or you’re interested in frugal living, there are some tremendously easy ways to save money on housing.
 To help out – we are brainstorming the best cheap housing options we could muster – whether you live in Greater Boston, Austin, or beyond.